Implant Patient Surgery Information and Consent Form

 Prognosis.
 While the prognosis is favorable now, the results cannot be guaranteed since unforeseen changes in the bone and soft tissue may occur which may require removal of the implant fixture.
 If an implant fixture does not join properly with the bone, it will be necessary to remove the implant in question.
 No problems are usually foreseen because of this removal.
 If, on the remote possibility, the entire group of implant fixtures should fail to integrate into the bone, a new attempt if possible can be made on a later date.

 PATIENTS WHO SMOKE DURING THE HEALING PERIOD WILL HAVE A DECREASE OF A SUCCESS RATE.
-IN TURN THE IMPLANT WILL NOT BE GUARANTEED AND THE PATIENT WILL BE RESPONSIBLE FOR COST OF NEW REPLACEMENT.
+THE PATIENT WILL BE RESPONSIBLE FOR COST OF NEW REPLACEMENT.

 Second Surgical Procedure.
 For implants requiring a second surgical procedure, the overlaying tissues will be opened at the appropriate time, and the stability of the implant will be verified.
 If the implant appears satisfactory, an attachment will be connected to the implants.
 Plans and procedures to create an implant crown or appliance can then begin after the gum tissue has healed.